Julian-Gallegos/reading-notes/reading-class-7.md

    3. **What is the HTTP protocol that Fielding and his friends created?**

-Roy Fielding and his colleagues CREATED HTTP protocol.
+Roy Fielding and his colleagues created verbs for HTTP protocol.

    4. **What does a `GET` do?**